 Potential issues in Turkey

 While the political and security situation across Turkey is stable there have been large-scale protests against the government.
 Always avoid demonstrations and rallies and be prepared to leave an area quickly should one begin.
+If you have a business here, or you are importing or exporting, Trade and Political Risk insurance will cover operational uncertainties.

 Crime is relatively low, but pickpocketing can be problem in Istanbul and tourist spots.
 Sexual assaults on foreign nationals have been reported, predominantly in coastal resorts.